Don't Let Your Permissions be Hijacked!

 Here is the how the snippets above look like after applying this safeguard:

-Observe that in the second example, the USE command to switch to the target database must come before the EXECUTE AS command for the effect to be the desired.
+Observe that in the second example, the USE command to switch to the target database must come before the EXECUTE AS command.
+If you have them in the reverse order, the USE statement will fail, since you have sandboxed yourself into a different database.

 You need to beware of that the above may fail with this puzzling error: